Updated on February 27, 2017

-As always it is nice to be here with you to report on the latest hair growth related news in this edition of Weekly Thoughts.
+As always, it is nice to be here with you to report on the latest hair growth related news for this edition of Weekly Thoughts.

 Major Gene Study All About Follicles

-The researchers from University College London refer to this study as a genome-wide association scan which was completed by using blood samples from over 6,000 Latin Americans.
+The researchers from University College London refer to this study as a “genome-wide association scan”, which was completed using blood samples from over 6,000 Latin Americans.
 The research showed that certain genes were associated with common hair characteristics.
-The gene markers of hair characteristics that were identified include balding, curly hair, grey hair, uni-brows, eyebrow thickness, and beard thickness.
-This was first time a gene was identified for grey hair, that gene is known as IRF4.
+The gene markers for hair characteristics that were identified included: balding, curly hair, gray hair, uni-brows, eyebrow thickness, and beard thickness.
+This was the first time a specific gene was identified for gray hair, that gene is known as IRF4.
 The gene linked to baldness is known as GRID1.
-It’s mentioned in this article that the researchers plan to look further into these discoveries to see how they can be used in treatments, but there is no mention of how close that might be.
+It’s mentioned in this article that the researchers plan to look further into these discoveries to see how they can be used in treatments, but there is no mention of how soon that might be.

 It seems to me that this research is indeed groundbreaking for the amount of understanding it provides to other researchers who are working on hair follicle biology, similar in a sense to the visionary project of Hair-Gel.net.